 In addition to video compression, Any Video Converter can be a video converter, video downloader, video enhancer, video merger, screen recorder, speed changer, etc. You can see all the functions in the picture below.

-The main interface of Any Video Converter
+The interface of Any Video Converter.

-Top 4.
-FreeConvert (Online)
+Top 3: FreeConvert

 Compared to the three Google Drive video compressors above, FreeConvert is more suitable for those who don’t want to install an application on their devices.
 It is one of the best video compressors without a watermark to compress MP4, AVI, MKV, or any other video file.
 You can choose the default options to compress the video size by 40% or choose a custom size.

-The compression interface of FreeConvert
+The interface of FreeConvert.

-Top 5.
-VEED (Online)
+Top 4: VEED

 The last recommended Google Drive video compressor is Veed.
 It is an all-in-one tool that works as a video editor, screen recorder, video compressor, etc. Because it’s a cloud-based tool, you don’t need a high-end computer or software to use it.
 With it, you can compress MOV, MP4, AVI, YouTube videos, and others without significant quality loss.
 Plus, it can also help you compress GIFs.